alex-more/react-blog/README.md

 # developer-site.react

-This app is a developer-style react website with a simple UI that displays blog entries from a database, and fetches the most recent Github projects of a user to display them.
+This app is a blogging react website with a simple UI that displays blog entries from a database.
 It also has a secured admin panel to facilitate adding/editing blog entries.

 ## Tech Stack